alphagov/smart-answers/README.md

 To view a smart answer locally if running using bowler http://smartanswers.dev.gov.uk/register-a-birth

-### Debugging current state

-If you have a URL of a Smart answer and want to debug the state of it i.e. to see PhraseList keys, saved inputs, the outcome name, append `debug=1` query parameter to the URL in development mode.
-This will render debug information on the Smart answer page.

 ## Testing

 Run all tests by executing the following: